fdsCG/playground-gx5KoCBa/markdowns/welcome.md

 They are further grouped into regression and classification problems.

-1. Classification : Output variable is a category like yes or no,disease or no disease
+1. <B>Classification : </B>Output variable is a category like yes or no,disease or no disease
-2. Regression : Output variable is a real value like weight , price.
+2. <B>Regression : </B>Output variable is a real value like weight , price.

 # Unsupervised learning